Skip to main content

 Access Control Cabling

-It is essential that you use quality cabling for your access control systems, as this will influence both how effective and reliable the system is as a whole.
-There is a special type of cabling to use within these security systems called access control composite cable.
+It is essential that you use quality cables for your access control systems, as this will influence both how effective and reliable the system is as a whole.
+There is a special type of cabling to use within these surveillance systems called access control composite cable.

 This type of cabling is a type of twisted cable that consists of four shielded compartments that have color-coded PVC jacket for ease of identification.
-The cable comes in a variety of different gauges and thicknesses to use depending on the type of data system that the access control system requires.
+The cable comes in a variety of different gauges and thicknesses to use depending on the type of data system that the unit requires.

 Designed and developed by